Azure/data-api-builder/docs/authentication.md

 ## JWT

-To use the JWT provider, you need to configure the `runtime.host` by providing the needed information to verify the received JWT token:
+To use the JWT provider, you need to configure the `runtime.host.authentication` section by providing the needed information to verify the received JWT token:

 ```json
 "authentication": {